all

 soparnik.jpgPhoto Credit: Soparnik.eu

-Peka is a slow-cooked dish made with meat, vegetables, and spices cooked in a bell-shaped oven lid (peka).
+Peka a slow-cooked dish made with meat, vegetables, and spices cooked in a bell-shaped oven lid (peka).
 The dish is a staple in Dalmatia and is typically made with locally sourced ingredients, such as lamb, chicken, or octopus.
 Peka is often served with potatoes or crusty bread and is perfect for a hearty, comforting meal.

 Traditional Dalmatian dish - Peka.jpegPeka with Octopus @ Lonely Paradise on the island of Šolta